-At the information service for immigrants, you can ask about several Espoo services and receive help for dealing with the authorities.
+Hello Espoo is an information service where you can ask about the City of Espoo’s services and receive help for dealing with the authorities.

 Tel.
 040 636 8097

-Information on Espoo’s services is available from the Service Points (Asiointipiste) of the City of Espoo.
-The Service Points are located throughout the city.
+Information on Espoo’s services is available from the service points of the City of Espoo.
+There are service points throughout the city.
 More detailed contact information can be found on the website of the City of Espoo.

-The Kivenkolo Community Centre is an active "living room" open to everyone, where you can receive advice and guidance in various languages.
+Community Centre Kivenkolo is a “living room” open to all, where groups of people speaking different languages can meet and organise events.
 Kivenkolo is located in Espoonlahti.